 - Restricts cyber-criminals from redirecting your visitors to their site.

-Your question is legit but historically, adding HTTPS to the websites to secure it required additional cost and the process of obtaining a certificate was very complicated.
+Your question is legit but historically, adding HTTPS to websites to secure it required additional cost, and obtaining a certificate was very complicated.

-Now, anyone can secure his/her site by paying zero to a few bucks for SSL certificate that offers encrypted data transfer to their site.
-And, the overall process is simply fool-proof.
+Now, anyone can secure their site by paying zero to a few bucks for an SSL certificate that offers encrypted data transfer to their site.
+And the overall process is simply fool-proof.

-I’m sure that you are excited to know how to get a free SSL certificate.
+I’m sure you are excited to know how to get a free SSL certificate.

 But, here you have other bonuses too.
-You will get free CDN (content delivery network), performance booster along with many security features.
+You will get a free CDN (content delivery network), a performance booster, and many security features.

 Do you know the best part of this?

 This complete package is available for free.
-Thanks for CloudFlare’s concerted efforts for removing the barriers to protect your site(s) and help to improve its performance.
+Thanks to CloudFlare’s concerted efforts to remove the barriers to protect your site(s) and help to improve its performance.

-In this article, I’m going to explain how to setup Cloudflare Free SSL to secure your site.
-However, for better protection and extended features, you can get one of its premium plans or switch to other SSL certificate providers.
+In this article, I will explain how to set up Cloudflare Free SSL to secure your site.
+However, you can get one of its premium plans for better protection and extended features or switch to other SSL certificate providers.